kriscoleman/SharpCheddar/README.md

 have specialized uses.
 It's becoming more common to use different types of datatypes for different projects, or sometimes even for different purposes in a single project.

 SharpCheddar lets you abstract out your data layer using a common interface, providing many benefits.
+Just like cheese, you can put SharpCheddar 🧀 on anything!

 - Working with the different database types feels uniform
+- It allow for more flexibility, ever wish you could change the underlying data provider of a data type?
+With SharpCheddar it's a brie-ze!
 - Simpler, easier to maintain data access layers!
 - Quicker to adopt a multiple databases in a project!
 - Quicker ramp up - just define your models and your database's native config, and start ripping one!